Trikooo/blikson-link/CONVENTIONS.md

 - **Unexpected or logic errors** (extending `Error`) use the `Error` suffix.
 - **Error responses** are consistent, with a timestamp, requestId, and provider.
 - **Logging:**
-  - All errors except validation errors are logged using `c.var.logger.error`.
+  - All errors except validation errors are logged using `c.var.logger.error` and in Sentry.
   - Logs include message, name, stack, requestId, provider, path, method, status, and timestamp.
 - **Proxy logic:**
   - If the proxy receives a 404, 405, or 422 from a provider, it is treated as an internal server error, as this indicates a bug in proxy logic.